dankovacek/bcub/setup_scripts/README.md

 [Whiteboxtools](https://www.whiteboxgeo.com/manual/wbt_book/intro.html)
 is used here for the DEM processing steps of hydraulic conditioning, flow direction, accumulation, and stream network generation.

+### Clip DEM by sub-region and process stream networks

 Create the individual region DEM files using the provided region polygons and the DEM tile mosaic created in the previous step: